Avikisback/Titanic-Survival-Prediction/README.md

 The model is trained using **feature engineering and hyperparameter tuning** to improve accuracy.

 **Code Structure**:
-1) model(titanic-survival-prediction).ipynb - Jupyter notebook containing Titanic survival prediction model implementation.
+1) model(titanic-survival-prediction) (1).ipynb - Jupyter notebook containing Titanic survival prediction model implementation.
-2) Titanic-Dataset.csv - Dataset file used for training and testing the model.
+2) Titanic-Dataset (1).csv - Dataset file used for training and testing the model.

 **Next Steps**:
 1) Improve accuracy using feature engineering and advanced ML models.